ebi-uniprot/protvar-fe/public/help.md

 ###### <a name="mapping-notes-columns"></a>Mapping Notes Columns

-<a name="mapping-notes"></a>**G - Mapping_notes:** Single column which describes potential issue with the user input.
+<a name="mapping-notes"></a>**G - Mapping_notes:** Single column which describes potential issues with the user input.
 It will contain “N/A” if there is nothing to report.
 Possible issues include:
-- Invalid input - Such as a nonesense chromosome, a non-numeric coordinate of invalid nucleotides in either the reference or variant allele positions
+- Invalid input - Such as a nonsense chromosome, a non-numeric coordinate of invalid nucleotides in either the reference or variant allele positions
 - The input sequence does not match the reference.
 Possible reasons for this include:
   - user error
   - an updated sequence in the reference build